 - Rust and warping of materials due to humidity.

 Most of these don't necessarily point directly to mold growth.
 They point towards an environment that encourages this growth.
 That's why simply looking for them doesn't tend to be enough.
 A more comprehensive inspection is vital to making sure you know about any potential problems.

 The problems with mold are much more than just an inconvenience.
-Studies have repeatedly shown the many health risks that spores can bring with them.
-In fact, mold has been linked to anything from chronic coughs to allergic reactions, skin rashes, red eyes, and more.
+Studies have repeatedly shown the many health risks spores can bring.
+Mold has been linked to chronic coughs, allergic reactions, skin rashes, red eyes, and more.
 In some cases, it can get worse.

-Mold removal services tend to be so important because mold does to the health of some of the most vulnerable people around us.
-Most are particularly dangerous for those of us with autoimmune disorders, chronic lung disease, strong allergies, or asthma.
+Mold removal services tend to be crucial because mold affects the health of some of the most vulnerable people around us.
+Most are particularly dangerous for those with autoimmune disorders, chronic lung disease, intense allergies, or asthma.
 And of course, it's worse for infants, children, and the elderly, whose immune systems might not be able to fight against it.

 Mold prevention tips in Greater Ann Arbor

 Ideally, you never let it get to a point where removal becomes a necessity.
-In the interest of your health and your home's value, you want to make sure that you can prevent rather than remediate the mold.
+In the interest of your health and your home's value, you want to ensure that you can prevent rather than remediate the mold.
 A few tips can help you achieve that goal:

 - Keep the humidity in your home low, preferably under 40%.